Faith is not competing with God's choice. Faith is how His choice becomes yours.

 But if God *gave* you faith, *elected* you, *regenerated* you, and *sustains* you — then your salvation is as secure as God's character.
 Not as secure as your feelings.
 Not as secure as your spiritual consistency.
 But as secure as the God who said "No one can snatch them out of my hand" (John 10:28).

-This is why Paul can say with such stunning confidence in Romans 8:38-39: "Neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord."
+This is why Paul can say with such stunning confidence in Romans 8:38-39: "Neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord."
 He's not trusting in the strength of his own faith.
 He's trusting in the strength of God's choice.
 (For a systematic exploration of how all these elements fit together — election, regeneration, faith, and perseverance — see the order of salvation.)

 The answer to "Why believe?" is this: because believing is what the elect do.
 Not reluctantly.
 Not mechanically.
 But *freely*, *joyfully*, because your eyes have been opened and your heart has been awakened.
 This is what irresistible grace actually means — not force, but power.
 The Father's drawing is so effective that the elect freely choose what has already been sovereignly ordained.
 You're like Lazarus stepping out into daylight after four days in a tomb.
 You didn't raise yourself.
 But now that you're alive, you move.
 You see.
 You respond.
 And the life that rises in you is the very life of Christ.